 Less jobs and infrastructure.
 This is commonly seen as a deterrent to living in the country, and for some industries, there is just no getting around the fact that you may need to diversify what you do or completely rethink your career if you want to reap the rewards of living in the country.
 Historically, wages are somewhat lower in country regions compared to urban centres, simply because of the concentration of jobs in cities.
 However, it is a misconception that regional areas suffer from slower wage growth compared to urban areas.
 Fewer people are living in regional areas, but despite how this impacts economies, wage growth in regional areas has kept up with that in urban centres.

 Greater distance from friends and family.
 The potentially hardest aspect to living in the country is being a long drive or even a flight away from friends and family.
-This is something to consider and weigh up compared to the advantages that come from living in the country.
+This is something to consider and weigh up compared to the advantages that come from living in the country and remember, where you choose to live can affect what you might pay for a new car too.

 Living in the city